Delta neutral: Mathematical interpretation

-of the option's fair value with respect to the price of the underlying security.
+of the option's fair value with respect to the spot price of the underlying security.

-Delta is clearly a function of S, however Delta is also a function of strike price and time to expiry.
+Delta is a function of S, strike price, and time to expiry.
 Therefore, if a position is delta neutral (or, instantaneously delta-hedged) its instantaneous change in value, for an infinitesimal change in the value of the underlying security, will be zero; see Hedge (finance).
-Since delta measures the exposure of a derivative to changes in the value of the underlying, a portfolio that is delta neutral is effectively hedged.
-That is, its overall value will not change for small changes in the price of its underlying instrument.
+Since Delta measures the exposure of a derivative to changes in the value of the underlying, a portfolio that is delta neutral is effectively hedged, in the sense that its overall value will not change for small changes in the price of its underlying instrument.

-Creating the position

-Delta hedging - i.e. establishing the required hedge - may be accomplished by buying or selling an amount of the underlier that corresponds to the delta of the portfolio.
-By adjusting the amount bought or sold on new positions, the portfolio delta can be made to sum to zero, and the portfolio is then delta neutral.
-See Rational pricing delta hedging.
+Techniques

 Options market makers, or others, may form a delta neutral portfolio using related options instead of the underlying.
 The portfolio's delta (assuming the same underlier) is then the sum of all the individual options' deltas.
 This method can also be used when the underlier is difficult to trade, for instance when an underlying stock is hard to borrow and therefore cannot be sold short.

+For example, in the portfolio $\Pi=-V+kS$, an option has the value V, and the stock has a value S. If we assume V is linear, then we can assume $S\frac{\delta V}{\delta S}\approx V$, therefore letting $k=\frac{\delta V}{\delta S}$ means that the value of $\Pi$ is approximately 0.